ITISFoundation/osparc-simcore/tests/performance/README.md

 ```
 This will validate your settings and you should be good to go once you see a the settings printed in your terminal.

-2. Once you have all settings setup you uun your test script using the Make `test` recipe:
+2. Once you have all settings setup you run your test script using the Make `test` recipe:
 ```bash
 make test-up
 ```